 That the boundary between physics and philosophy is often found to be a vague one should perhaps not surprise us given the overlapping concerns of the two disciplines.
 Yet that these concerns may be not just overlapping but entangled, and that the boundary may be not just vague but illusory would, if it were to prove to be the case, be highly non-trivial.
 It is within this controversial and treacherous border-lands, where physics meets philosophy, that the deniers of time may conspire with the interpreters of general relativity.

-In this paper I will investigate the extent to which the particular physico-mathematical formalism that is constituted by the canonical formulation of general relativity forces upon us a fundamental denial of temporality.
-In particular, I will examine three approaches towards canonical gravity that underpin three distinct senses in which the theory may be interpreted as timeless.
-In each case a stance as to how to understand certain aspects of the formalism shall be shown to be intwined with a philosophical position as to the nature of time; and in each case we shall find that in addition to the physical formalism motivating a philosophical position, the relevant interpretative considerations may be seen to motivate a position with regard to the formalism.
-Our concern here will not be with broader questions as to how physical theory and its interpretation should be understand to relate to ontological assertions in either in general, nor with regard to the specific case of time.
-Rather, we shall restrict ourselves to how the interpretation and formalism in question is related to temporality and its denial, specifically and solely with regard to general relativity.
-As general relativity is at the moment the only physical theory which can acutely describe the behaviour of clocks there is of course reasonable grounds to assert that whatever this theory says about time, is precisely what time is, simpliciter.
-However, we will not here venture in to discussing the philosophical subtitles of such strong ontological claims relating to either time or its denial.
-When we talk of denying time, we will only do so in the sense of asserting that a particular weakened notion of temporality is associated with the particular interpretation of the physical theory in question.
+In this paper we will investigate the sense in which the particular physico-mathematical formalism that is constituted by the canonical formulation of general relativity may be taken to motivate a denial of temporality.
+In particular, we will examine three approaches towards canonical gravity that underpin three distinct senses in which the theory may be interpreted as timeless.
+In each case a stance as to how to understand certain aspects of the formalism shall be shown to be entwined with a philosophical position as to the nature of time; and in each case we shall find that in addition to the physical formalism motivating a philosophical position, the relevant interpretative considerations may be seen to motivate a position with regard to the formalism.

-1karim.thebault@gmail.com
+&lt;sup>1karim.thebault@gmail.com